openforcefield/openff-interchange/docs/using/construction.md

 organized in 3D space.
 An `Interchange` object has four components:

 1. **Topology**: Stores chemical information, such as connectivity and formal charges, independently of force field
-2. **Handlers**: Maps the chemical information to force field parameters.
+2. **Collections**: Maps the chemical information to force field parameters.
 The Force Field itself is not stored in the `Interchange`
 3. **Positions**: Cartesian co-ordinates of atoms
 4. **Box vectors**: Periodicity information
 5. **Velocities**: Cartesian velocities of atoms